Push–relabel maximum flow algorithm: History

-The concept of a preflow was originally designed by Alexander V. Karzanov and was published in 1974 in Soviet Mathematical Dokladi 15.
+A preflow is a flow in which the total amount flowing into a vertex may be greater than the total amount flowing out of it, allowing an algorithm to change the flow on a single arc.
+This idea was originally conceived by Alexander V. Karzanov and was published in 1974 in Soviet Mathematical Dokladi 15.
 This pre-flow algorithm also used a push operation; however, it used distances in the auxiliary network to determine where to push the flow instead of a labeling system.

 The push-relabel algorithm was designed by Andrew V. Goldberg and Robert Tarjan.
 The algorithm was initially presented in November 1986 in STOC '86: Proceedings of the eighteenth annual ACM symposium on Theory of computing, and then officially in October 1988 as an article in the Journal of the ACM.
 Both papers detail a generic form of the algorithm terminating in O(V^{ 2}E) along with a O(V^{ 3}) sequential implementation, a O(VE log(V^{ 2}/E)) implementation using dynamic trees, and parallel/distributed implementation.
 As explained in, Goldberg–Tarjan introduced distance labels by incorporating them into the parallel maximum flow algorithm of Yossi Shiloach and Uzi Vishkin.